code2244/femtats-website/README.md

 # Website for tattoo artists: Leidifem
 Portfolio website for the tattoo artist Leidifem.
-Contains a gallery with her work and links to her social media.
+Contains a gallery with their work and links to her social media.

 **Link to project:** https://www.femtats.com